Cobb County Shoplifting Attorney

 doubt as in criminal cases.

-to work with you in taking advantage of the state’s pretrial intervention
+with you in taking advantage of the state’s pretrial intervention

 and diversion programs aimed at keeping first-time, low-level offenders